OUTLAND TROPHY AWARD DINNER

 •Candidate continues to demonstrate a record of leadership in the community and continues to hold a record of good citizenship within and beyond the athletic field that is consistent with one of the award sponsors, Rotary Club of Omaha’s primary motto, “Service Above Self”.

-The Tom Osborne Legacy Award is presented — by Osborne to Bobby Bowden— at the Outland Trophy Dinner at the downtown Doubletree in Omaha.
+The Tom Osborne Legacy Award was presented — by Osborne to Bobby Bowden— at the Outland Trophy Dinner at the downtown Doubletree in Omaha.

 During Bowden’s first year as head coach at WVU, the football team of the state’s other top-division school, Marshall University, fell victim to a tragic plane crash.
 Bowden asked NCAA permission to wear Marshall jerseys and play Marshall’s final game of the 1970 season against Ohio, but was denied.
 In memory of the victims of the crash, Mountaineers players put green crosses and the initials “MU” on their helmets.
 Bowden allowed Marshall’s